Hand in Hand – Bridge over the Wadi: History

 The idea of the school started with a group of 10 Arabs and 10 Jews from the Wadi Ara area, as a reaction to the October 2000 riots.
-Their assumption was that joint education for their children would be an effective way to overcome violence and hatred.
+They assumed that joint education for their children would be an effective way to overcome violence and hatred.

 The Head of the Local Council of Kafr Qara offered the group a building at the end of the village, originally built for the local high school.
 In 2004 the Israeli Ministry of Education approved the founding of the school at that location.

 The school's students come from many settlements in the area, including Kafr Qara, 'Ara, Ar'ara, Baqa al-Gharbiyye, Katzir-Harish, Pardes Hanna-Karkur, Ein Iron, Givat Ada, and others.
 The school is the subject of a 2008 documentary, "Bridge Over the Wadi."

 In its first year, 2004–2005, the school had 105 students, from kindergarten to grade 3; in the 2005–2006 year, there were 180 students, from kindergarten to grade 4.
 50% of the students were Arabs, and 50% Jewish.